 Custom CRISPR sgRNA Pooled Libraries

 In addition to our ready-to-use, off-the-shelf Genome-Wide CRISPR libraries, Cellecta also can generate Custom CRISPR sgRNA Pooled Libraries in as little as 6 weeks.

 CRISPR technology exploits a bacterial system that slices up DNA from invading viruses to specifically target and permanently disrupt (“knock out”) genes in mammalian cells.
 Targeting a gene for knockout using CRISPR simply requires a short strand of RNA (sgRNA) that contains a region matching part of the gene sequence of interest, and the Cas9 nuclease protein.
 As a result, sgRNA-expressing constructs can be made to target and knock out essentially any gene, and as shown in the 2014 Science publications by Wang T, et al., and Shalem et al., collections of these sgRNA constructs interrupt expression of thousands of genes throughout a cell population.
 The cells can then be screened to look for the appearance or elimination of various phenotypes, such as viability, pathway activation, or the appearance of cell surface markers.

 Pooled lentiviral-based libraries containing heterogeneous mixtures of CRISPR sgRNAs (or gRNA) constructs allow you to assay the effects of many thousands of knockouts in one experiment.
-Drawing on our experience of over 10 years working with pooled shRNA libraries, Cellecta has the expertise and capability to generate high-quality, complex CRISPR sgRNA libraries targeting virtually any defined sequences.
+Drawing on our experience of over 15 years working with pooled shRNA, barcode, and sgRNA libraries, Cellecta has the expertise and capability to generate high-quality, complex CRISPR sgRNA libraries targeting virtually any defined sequences.

 You provide us with your list of targets, and Cellecta does the rest!

 After the design step, we synthesize and clone the pool of oligos in any of our standard library vectors (see Resources tab below) or, in many cases, we can make the library in a customer-provided vector.
 We can also include a panel of non-targeting, intron-targeting, non-specific cutting, and lethal sgRNA controls to provide reference standards when analyzing screening results.